Quattror18/Song_finder/README.md

 # Song_finder
 Finds spotify song and it's corresponding genius page

-<span style="border: 1px solid black">SPOTIPY_CLIENT_ID</span>  and <SPOTIPY_CLIENT_SECRET> are generated from a personal app in https://developer.spotify.com/dashboard/applications

-<genius_client_token> is from an api client from https://genius.com/api-clients

 The AutoHotKey script runs the python script where it is located with "right control" + "."

 Searchs genius in the format: '<song_name> <primary_artist>'